-YOU go out in a world where everyone hates you and not let it affect how you feel about your self or what you believe about your self - like Marilyn Manson did.
+You go out in a world where everyone hates you and everyone talks of you and not let it affect how you feel about your self or what you believe about your self – like Marilyn Manson did.

 But he did.
 He owned it.
-And he did it did it all with a big middle-finger to the world.
-And to those kids, it was literally the coolest thing they had ever seen.
+And he did it all with a big middle-finger to the world.
+And to those kids – his fans – it was literally the coolest thing they had ever seen.

 And so they loved him.
 And that was all that mattered.

 That being different is okay.
 That being different is a sign of strength.
-That being different – though others may not accept you or like you – is far more important than being just another faceless person in the crowd.
+That being different – though others may not accept you or like you – will forever be more important than being just another faceless person in the crowd.